.png)

 John R. Sims is Senior Medical Director and Head of Medical Development for donanemab at Eli Lilly and Company, where he leads late-stage clinical development in neuroscience, including global brand strategy for solanezumab.
 A neurologist by training and former Harvard Medical School faculty member and Director of the Neurocritical Care Unit at Massachusetts General Hospital, his career spans academic research in brain injury and regeneration and the execution of Phase 1–3 clinical trials in Alzheimer’s disease and related neurologic disorders.

 Kat Kajderowicz is a Neuroscience PhD candidate at MIT, where she studies how hibernation biology enables cells to survive extreme stress, with applications to organ transplantation, critical care, and aging.
-She is also a Principal at Age1, has worked with multiple venture firms, and founded DNA Deviants, a global biotech community of 2,000+ members.
+In the past, she has worked with companies and VC firms in the aging space such as Loyal Biosciences and age1 VC.

 Karen Harris is Executive Director of Mission-Related Investments and Finance at the ADDF.
 She leads the foundation’s venture-based investment strategy, having structured and stewarded dozens of investments, and manages the ADDF’s extensive portfolio of securities and royalty arrangements with universities and biotech companies.